Efficiently Vectorized MCMC on Modern Accelerators: Experiments

 \subsection{Delayed-Rejection MH on a Simple Gaussian}

 We first illustrate basic properties of the FSM conversion on a toy example.
 The MCMC algorithm used is symmetric Delayed-Rejection Metropolis Hastings (DRMH) \citep{mira2001metropolis}, which is a simple example of a delayed rejection method.
 Symmetric DRMH modifies the Random-Walk Metropolis-Hastings algorithm by iteratively re-centering the proposal distribution on the rejected sample and resampling until either acceptance occurs or a maximum number of tries $M$ is reached.
-To ensure detailed balance hods, the acceptance probability formula is adjusted at each step to account for past rejections. \\
+To ensure detailed balance, the acceptance probability is adjusted to account for past rejections.

 {\bf Experimental setup}.
-As a toy problem, we implement symmetric DRMH using (\verb|vmap|'ed) \cref{alg:standardmcmc} (baseline) and \cref{alg:fsmmcmc} (ours) to sample from a univariate Gaussian $\mc N(0,1)$, varying the number of chains.
+We implement symmetric DRMH using (\verb|vmap|'ed) \cref{alg:standardmcmc} (baseline) and \cref{alg:fsmmcmc} (ours) to sample from a univariate Gaussian $\mc N(0,1)$, varying the number of chains.
 We use a $\mc N(x,0.1)$ proposal distribution with $M=100$ tries per sample and draw 10,000 samples per chain.
 Although DRMH has 3 state functions by default (see \cref{fig:fsm_transition}), the INIT and DONE states are essentially empty, and so just a single state function can be used for the while loop body.
 This means an appropriate FSM implementation should be able to get close to $R(m)$, up to overheads.
-To illustrate the importance of designing FSMs with as few (effective) state functions as possible, we implement an FSM which unrolls the while loop body into four different state functions, as well as a (condensed) FSM which uses step function bundling to effectively use a single state. \\
+To illustrate the importance of designing FSMs with as few (effective) state functions as possible, we implement an FSM which unrolls the while loop body into four different state functions, as well as a (condensed) FSM with a single state function (i.e. effectively uses bundling).

 {\bf Results}.
 As the number of chains $m$ increases, the FSM implementations increasingly outperform the standard implementation (see \cref{fig:DR}).
 This reflects the increasing synchronization cost of waiting for the slowest chain.
 The speedups are near an order of magnitude when $m=1024$ for the condensed FSM.
 Bundling sees nearly a 3x efficiency gain and enables no performance loss when $m=1$ and there is no synchronization barrier.
 Note Standard DR tracks the profile of the estimated $\bb E[ \max_{j \in [m]} N_{1,j}]$, whilst the FSMs track the profile of $\bb E[N_{1,j}]$ (which is flat).
 This implies the condensed FSM (i.e. with step bundling) has been able to approximately obtain $R(m)$ up to a constant factor.